6PM - 8PM // Virtial Meeting

 Sign up for the Coppell E-Newsletter

-City of Coppell water utility customers will soon begin seeing their water meters replaced as part of the City's Advanced Water Meter System project, a new service enhancement initiative to install advanced metering infrastructure (AMI) throughout the community.
-The city-wide installation of 13,375 new meters is projected to take 14 months and will impact every home and business in the community.
+In 2018-2019, City of Coppell water utility customers saw their water meters replaced as part of the City's Advanced Water Meter System project, a service enhancement initiative to install advanced metering infrastructure (AMI) throughout the community.
+The city-wide installation of 13,375 new meters impacted every home and business in the community.

-Why is the City replacing my water meter (or why is the City replacing all the water meters)?Currently, the City uses three types of metering systems and multiple meter brands that range in age from three years to over 10 years.
-This variability poses operational challenges for City staff.
-The Advanced Meter System project will include one type of system and one brand for all meters, which will better equip City staff to maintain operations, manage inventory, and provide all customers with the same level of customer service.
+Why did the City replace my water meter (or why did the City replace all the water meters)?Previously, the City used three types of metering systems and multiple meter brands that ranged in age from three years to over 10 years.
+This variability posed operational challenges for City staff.
+The Advanced Meter System project has one type of system and one brand for all meters, which better equips City staff to maintain operations, manage inventory, and provide all customers with the same level of customer service.

 Do you have any info on if/when smart gas meters are coming?
 Currently, it is unknown.

 If my bill goes up how do I know it is correct?
-The advance water meter system brings improved accuracy as compared to the current water meters.
-During the development and investigation phase of this project, existing meters that were tested were found to only be registering approximately 90% of actual water used and some were registering no usage.
-The new automated readers are expected to register at least 98% of actual water usage.
+The advance water meter system brings improved accuracy as compared to the old water meters.
+During the development and investigation phase of the project, old meters that were tested were found to only be registering approximately 90% of actual water used and some were registering no usage.
+The new automated readers register at least 98% of actual water usage.

 To verify meter accuracy, every meter shipped by Sensus is tested for accuracy according to American Waterworks Standards before leaving the factory.
 All test results are attached to the meter to ensure accuracy and quality.
 The City has also contracted with Siemens to randomly select and test water meters each year to determine if the meters are accurately reading usage.
-The meters will be sent by Siemens to a third party for testing with the results shared with the City Council.
+The meters are sent by Siemens to a third party for testing and the results are shared with the City Council.